mujib2020/Word-embedding/README.md

 # Word-embedding
 Word embedings are mathematical mrepresentations of texts.
 In other words, a word embedding is a representation of a word in a real-valued vector.
 The inputs in the ML models are numbers.
 When working with text, the first thing we must do is come up with a strategy to convert strings to numbers (or to "vectorize" the text) before feeding it to the model.
-Three strategies for doing so:
+Some strategies for doing so:
 1) One-hot encodings
 2) Encode each word with a unique number
+3) Bag of words
+4) TF-IDF
-3) Word embeddings
+5) Word embeddings

-*Word embeddings* are preferred because they capture semantic similarities between words in lower-dimensional space, unlike one-hot encodings which are sparse and don't convey meaning, or unique numbers which are arbitrary and non-semantic.
+**Word embeddings** are preferred because they capture semantic similarities between words in lower-dimensional space, unlike one-hot encodings which are sparse and don't convey meaning, or unique numbers which are arbitrary and non-semantic.